The federal government is still shut down. Here's what that means across the country

 Utah

-- In Ogden, Utah, about 10 percent works for the IRS, and when federal workers stop getting paychecks, impacts are felt quickly and broadly.
-(KUER)
+- In Ogden, Utah, about 10 percent work for the IRS, and when federal workers stop getting paychecks, impacts are felt quickly and broadly.
+[KUER]

+- State leaders have pledged $500,000 a week to Utah Food Bank to support Utahns who rely on federal government food assistance, up to $4 million.
+[KUER]

+- The connection between economic stress and domestic violence is long established.
+Some domestic violence service providers in the state worry the resulting stress from the shutdown could lead to more violence at home.
+[KUER]

 Vermont